SlR16/Simple_Auth/README.md

-# Project Title: Test Site
+# Project Title: Simple Auth

 ## Description
 This project is a simple user authentication system built with PHP and MySQL.
 It allows users to register, log in, and log out, validating their credentials against a database.
 The project demonstrates basic authentication, session management, and access control for protected pages.